-The data is in: 97% of marketers say that ABM approaches have resulted in higher ROI than other strategies.
+The data is in: 97% of marketers say that account-based marketing (ABM) approaches have resulted in higher ROI than other strategies.
 That’s because ABM is famously a “zero waste” system.
 Most traditional marketing initiatives, such as inbound marketing, are geared towards identifying an industry or audience and marketing to that target, while ABM is focused on individual accounts.
 In other words, ABM treats accounts as “markets of one.”
 It’s the difference between catching a dozen fish (many of which you have to throw back because they’re undersized) or hooking that giant marlin.

 Of course, landing the prize fish requires many efforts and tactics.
 A solid ABM strategy is going to allow your marketing efforts to stand head and shoulders above the competition.
 It will appeal to that fish and that fish alone, gain its interest, and ultimately get it to bite.
 Here we offer some quick dos and don’ts for crafting the perfect ABM strategy.